 Australia no longer imposes any estate or inheritance taxes (death duties having been abolished in 1979).

-For a non-resident alien, the U.S. Federal estate tax exclusion threshold is presently just US $60,000 (see our blog Non-resident aliens – what are the estate tax implications of holding U.S. assets?).
+For a non-resident alien, the U.S. Federal estate tax exclusion threshold is presently just US $60,000 (see our blog What are the U.S. Estate Tax Implications for Non-Resident Aliens Holding U.S. Assets?).

 The U.S. and Australia entered into a bilateral estate tax treaty in 1953.
 Whilst the purpose of the treaty initially was to establish the framework for the imposition of estate taxes by each country, its main purpose now is to: